jurtasun/rcds_nextflow_intro/chapter1/README.md

 ### 2. Run the Hello World nextflow script

+#### 2.1.
+Run and check execution

 Looking at code is not nearly as fun as running it, so let's try this out in practice.
 In the terminal, run the following command:

 ```nextflow
 nextflow run hello_world.nf
 ```

+You console output should look something like this:

 ```bash
  N E X T F L O W   ~  version 24.10.0